CODERS-BAY/skilldiary-database-Thomas-Witt/databasediary.md

+30.09.

+Today we learned SQL wich stands for "Structured Query Language".
+To use SQL you first have to start XAMPP and start the Apache and the MySQL Modules.
+Than you go to your browser and type in "localhost".
+Then go to phpMyAdmin.
+In this Window you can create new Databases (on the very left -> new -> Database name -> create).
+When you have a new DB go on the tab SQL and write:
+CREATE TABEL Tabelname (
+	ID int,
+	name varchar(32),
+	salery int
+);
+In this maner you create a tabel for every entity.
+To fill this Tabels you select it on the left and chose the tab "Insert".

 23.09

 Today we made presentations about Database management systems.
 I presented the Network DBMS.
 I did not retain any usefull information from the other presentations.